• LAUNCH YOUR DREAM

 8 Best Places to See in the Fall and Travel the World

-Last updated on June 24th, 2014 at 01:09 pm
+Last updated on July 8th, 2022 at 05:22 pm

+8 Best Places to See in the Fall - Pumpkin-Latte by KatieI love fall.
 In fact, I love it so much that I rarely travel during this time of year.
 I’m an admitted fall traditionalist and romantic.

 Growing up in the Midwest, my version of fall is similar to the mass media images that sell cable-knit sweaters and caramel apples.

-To me, I stay put to wrap myself in scarves and argyle sweaters to attend chilly collegiate football tailgates, full-moon bonfires and walk quietly along sidewalks to hear nothing but the crunch of a palette of leaves under my boots and see the steam drift from the lid of my pumpkin-spiced latte.
+To me, I stay put to wrap myself in scarves and argyle sweaters to attend chilly collegiate football tailgates and full-moon bonfires and walk quietly along sidewalks to hear nothing but the crunch of a palette of leaves under my boots and see the steam drift from the lid of my pumpkin-spiced latte.

-Determined to burst my traditional seasonal perspective, I wonder, what’s fall like around the world?
+Determined to burst my traditional seasonal perspective, I wonder, what’s fall-like around the world?

 Beyond just a fall visit, these places are easily worth spending the rest of the year in.